BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 }
 ```

-`onProxyClosed()` is called whenever the proxy detects some disconnect in the connection, whether initiated by the app, by SDL, or by the device’s Bluetooth connection.
+`onProxyClosed()` is called whenever the proxy detects some disconnect in the connection, whether initiated by the app, by SDL, or by the device’s bluetooth connection.
 As long as the exception does not equal Sdl_PROXY_CYCLED or BLUETOOTH_DISABLED, the proxy would be reset for the exception SDL_PROXY_DISPOSED.

 !!!
 IMPORTANT
 We must properly dispose of our proxy in the `onDestory()` method because SDL will issue an error that it lost connection with the app if the connection fails before calling `proxy.displose()`.